EliaTogni/Univault/Classes/Simulation.md

 The next step is to learn when and how to use noticeable Random Variables from the literature and also to generate observations of Random Variables algorithmically.

 ## Main families of Random Variables
-There are certain types of random variables that frequently appear in applications.
+There are certain types of Random Variables that frequently appear in applications.
 In this section we survey some of the discrete ones.

 ### Discrete Random Variables